au-phiware/PhiColor/README.md

 Getting Started
 ---------------

-You may like to start at the [Phicolor-workspace] repository, which get you started with a workspace and submodules for this and related projects.
+You may like to start at the [Phicolor-workspace] repository, which will get you started with a workspace and submodules for this and related projects.

 Contributing
 ------------